 Sheathed in shimmering aluminium, a massive curved roof shelters and unites the compound’s series of two-storey buildings.
 In section, the canopy forms a crescent moon, the symbol of new life that tops the minarets of Islam.
 The canopy is supported by stone-clad columns that function as mechanical exhaust vents; they pierce the roof and project up to the sky, reminiscent of traditional windcatchers in the age before air conditioning.
 The whole structure suggests a giant Bedouin tent, with the football field-sized roof, cantilevered 30 feet on each side, casting a giant swathe of shade.

 The main entrance is approached through date palm grove aisles.
-A reflecting pool, which flows indoors and provides cooling, surrounds the front facade.
-A moucharabie, the traditional lattice sunscreen, filters direct sun.
-Gardens, fountains, shady courtyards, and terraces surround and penetrate the buildings, making it a desert paradise.
+A reflecting pool, which flows indoors and provides cooling, surrounds the front façade while a moucharabie, the traditional lattice sunscreen, filters direct sun.
+Gardens, fountains, shady courtyards, and terraces surround and penetrate the buildings, making it a peaceful desert retreat.